How Much Urban Wood Waste Goes into Landfills in the US?

 How Can Urban Wood Waste be Used?

-Rawlings Manufacturing – Wood Recycling Systems
+Rawlings Manufacturing – Wood Waste Recycling Machinery

 With 45 years of experience, Rawlings has proven to be a top contender in size reduction equipment.
 We offer a complete line-up of vertical, horizontal grinders in a full range of sizes, Add a wide variety of available options, such as work platforms, conveyors, screening and metal removal and you’ve got the flexibility to customize the perfect wood waste recovery system for your particular needs and budget.